Princess of Sofiene

 The quartz crystal slowly began to hum and then floated into the air.
 She took a deep breath again and began to compress the mana that burned inside her.
 With each breath, she rounded the mana until it took on the shape of the crystal.
 When she opened her eyes, she saw the crystal floating in the air.
 She beamed at the sight.

 Before she could continue her incantation, she heard a soft rapping on the door.
 Anastacia yelped and the crystal dropped with a light thud on the lilac wool carpet.
-She rose to her feet and straightened out the length of her dress, before hollering.
+She quickly dusted and straightened out the length of her skirt, before hollering.

 The door opened to reveal an elegant, middle-aged woman with medium light brown hair.
 Her bronzed hands were gracefully folded over one another, resting on the skirt of her dark blue gown.
 On her head, she wore a diamond tiara with a large blue diamond in the middle.
 Her cerulean blue eyes smiled at her, causing Anastacia to quickly curtsy.